tabsdata/tutorials/t01_csv_pub_sub/README.md

 subscribes to this published table, and exports it to the file system in a JSON format.
 We will then demonstrate that when the publisher is rerun to load new data, the subscriber automatically writes it to the external system.

-In a real-world scenario, your data source could be a database, an S3 bucket, or another storage location, while the subscriber could write data to various endpoints such as a database or file system.
+In a real-world scenario, your data source could be any other database, or storage location, while the subscriber could write data to various endpoints such as a database or file system.
+You can check the list of source and destination connectors in [Tabsdata documentation](https://docs.tabsdata.com/latest/guide/04_01_working_with_publishers/main.html).

 Let’s dive in!